SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

     CREATE DATA ref TYPE (some_type).
     CREATE DATA ref TYPE TABLE OF (some_type).

-    "Assigning a data object to a field symbol casting a type
+    "Assigning a data object to a field symbol casting a dynamically specified type

     ASSIGN dobj TO <fs> CASTING TYPE (some_type).

-    "Assigning a structure component dynamically to a field symbol that is declared inline

-    DATA struct TYPE zdemo_abap_flsch.

-    ASSIGN struct-('CARRID') TO FIELD-SYMBOL(<fs>).
     ```

-- Dynamic specification of clauses in ABAP SQL statements
+- Dynamically specifying clauses in ABAP SQL statements

     ``` abap
+    "This snippet demonstrates a selection of possible dynamic specifications in ABAP SQL SELECT statements.
     "Dynamic SELECT list

     DATA(select_list) = `CARRID, CONNID, COUNTRYFR, COUNTRYTO`.